 This more traditional model can both describe the predicted results, and give a level of error that points to how accurate those results will be.

 The neural network was the best at predicting success, followed by the decision tree analysis (both of which are business intelligence style models).
 Still, the results from all three models were similar enough that a case could be argued for using any one to predict End-of-First-Year GPA.

 These models are useful to the success of enrollment management in many ways.
 They provide a more consistent approach to evaluating applicants than the traditional method of review by committee.
 Models like these can even be employed before the application process during the marketing phase; prospects predicted to be less academically successful can receive resources detailing additional academic assistance, while prospects predicted to be more academically successful can receive information about honor societies.
 The application of this method could reduce reliance on other, more arbitrary techniques.

-See this concept come to life with published research from a Saint Joseph’s University Master of Science in Business Intelligence & Analytics student graduate.
-“Using Business Intelligence in College Admissions: A Strategic Approach” - William Amburgey
+See this concept come to life with published research by a Saint Joseph’s University Master of Science in Business Intelligence & Analytics student graduate William Amburgey, “Using Business Intelligence in College Admissions: A Strategic Approach”.

 Earning a Master of Science in Business Intelligence & Analytics can help you learn to perform analyses such as these, and provide valuable services to organizations, such as universities, that can help to balance budgets and return more consistent results than some traditional methods.